somik123/todo-list-frontend-backend/README.md

 - POST    /todo 		Insert in todo list
 - GET     /todo 		Get all exising rows from todo list
 - GET     /todo/{id} 		Get one row from todo list by id
-- PUT     /todo/{id} 		Alter one row in todo list by id
+- PUT     /todo/{id} 		Update one row in todo list by id
 - DELETE  /todo/{id} 		Delete one row from todo list by id
 ```